 Cast iron skillets are incredibly durable and versatile, but they do require some special care to keep them in great condition.
 Here are some tips and tricks to help you maintain your cast iron skillet:

-See also How long do you cook flan
+See also How long does it take to cook candied yams

 1. Season your skillet: Before using your cast iron skillet for the first time, it’s important to season it.
 Seasoning creates a non-stick surface and helps prevent rust.
 To season your skillet, coat the entire surface with a thin layer of vegetable oil or shortening, including the handle and exterior, then bake it in the oven for about an hour at 350°F (175°C).
 Repeat this process a few times to build up a good seasoning.